alexa-labs/workshop-in-skill-purchasing/1 - Lab 1 Resources/README.md

 If you already have the ASK CLI working, you can skip to the next section.

-> TODO: Need to verify labels/steps
 1. Sign in to your AWS Account
 1. Navigate to Cloud9
 1. Create an environment
 1. Accept the defaults and click Next
 1. Review and click Create Environment
 1. Wait a few minutes while the environemnt is created.
-1. Once the environment is ready, enter the command ```npm install ask-cli -g``` to install the ASK CLI.
+1. Once the environment is ready, enter the command `npm install ask-cli -g` to install the ASK CLI.
-1. Configure the ASK CLI by entering the command ```ask init --no-browser```.
+1. Configure the ASK CLI by entering the command `ask init --no-browser`.
 1. Press **ENTER** to use the default profile.
 This will use the temporary AWS credentials managed by Cloud9.
-Click [here](https://link.to.info.about.temporary.credentials) to learn more about Temporary Credentials.
+Click [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/auth-and-access-control.html#auth-and-access-control-temporary-managed-credentials) to learn more about Temporary Credentials.
 1. Click the link which is generated.
+Click **Open** in the pop-up menu.
 This will open a new tab in your browser.
 You will need to sign in to your Amazon Developer account.
 1. Once you grant permissions, a code will appear in the browser.
 Copy this code.
 1. Switch back to the Cloud9 terminal.
 Paste the code at the prompt.
 1. If you have more than one Vendor ID associated with your login, select the one you want to use.
+> If your Vendor ID cannot be retrieved (error message is 'call list-vendors error' / 401 / 'You are not authorized to access this operation'), it typically means you haven't fully created your Developer Account.
+Return to https://developer.amazon.com/alexa-skills-kit and finish providing the requested data.
 1. Now that the ASK CLI is installed and configured, there's one last step to get it to work with Cloud9 Temporary Credentials.
-Enter this command ```ASK_DEPLOY_ROLE_PREFIX="Cloud9"```.
+Enter this command `export ASK_DEPLOY_ROLE_PREFIX=Cloud9-`.
 This will allow the ASK CLI to create IAM roles compatible with Cloud9 Temporary Credential restrictions.

 ## Task 2.
 Download Workshop Code